vsolovyov/blog/content/antifraud.md

 +++
-title = "On simple anti-fraud" date = 2021-01-13
+title = "Fix your fraud problems with this simple trick" date = 2021-01-13
 [extra]
 draft = true
 +++

+Despite your expectations I’m going to support that cheesy header with a real talk!
+Fraudsters will hate you.

 We have this site with classified ads in Ukraine, [OLX](olx.ua) and it is completely plagued with spam and fraud.
 I create an ad to sell something I don’t need anymore, and within a couple of hours I have some stupid fraud in my inbox.
-What baffles me is that it’s very easy and simple to fix, and they do nothing to fix that.
+What baffles me is that it’s very easy and simple to fix, and they do nothing.

 Back in 2006 I was involved in one of the forks of an open source project [L2J](https://www.l2jserver.com/) (so-called “server emulator”), which was a